aliimran09/evokeweb/README.md

 I handled the **entire project lifecycle** from setup to deployment:

-1. Installed and configured WordPress on hosting.
+Set up and configured WordPress on the hosting environment.

-2. Customized theme and Elementor templates from scratch.
+Designed and customized the theme and Elementor templates from the ground up.

-3. Wrote custom CSS for animations, responsiveness, and styling.
+Developed custom CSS for animations, responsive layouts, and visual styling.

-4. Optimized SEO, caching, and performance metrics.
+Enhanced SEO, caching, and overall site performance.

-5. Integrated forms, icons, and motion effects.
+Integrated interactive forms, icons, and dynamic motion effects.

-6. Tested and debugged on multiple devices.
+Conducted cross-device testing and resolved bugs for smooth functionality.

-7. Deployed the final version and configured analytics.
+Deployed the final website and implemented analytics tracking.

 This project reflects my skills in **WordPress development**, **UI design**, **optimization**, and **creative branding**.